Updated October 5, 2019. California-based food tech company JUST has cracked the code for the vegan egg.

 Along with the 4,400-year-old mung bean, JUST Egg contains vegan ingredients like soy lecithin, canola oil, and onion puree.
 Turmeric extract gives the product its authentic yellow color.
 Stocked in BPA-free plastic bottles in the refrigerator aisle, you’d be forgiven for mistaking this product for a thick banana shake.
 However, we don’t recommend topping with whipped coconut cream.
 JUST Egg is considerably more appetizing when scrambled.
 Or indeed when made into French toast, quiche, omelets, egg patties or in any dish you would typically use blended chicken eggs.
 The company provides recipes and cooking tips on its website.

 What makes this GMO-free product unique is that it is ready prepared and can be poured directly from bottle to pan.
-This differs from other vegan eggs, which comes in powder form and requires some assembly.
+This differs from other vegan eggs, which come in powder form and require some assembly.
 JUST Egg doesn’t require whisking.

 Which Grocery Stores Carry the JUST Egg?